Eczema, pruritus, dry skin conditions

 In infected eczema, emollients containing antibacterial agents such as benzalkonium chloride are effective against the causative bacterium Staphylococcus aureus.

 The immunomodulators tacrolimus and pimecrolimus applied topically have been successful in the treatment of eczema.
 Unlike steroids they can be applied to delicate areas such as the face and neck and they do not cause the side effects commonly associated with topical steroids.
+Dupilumab is a monoclonal antibody given by subcutaneous injection to treat moderate to severe atopic dermatitis.
 For topical steroids used in eczema see the inflammatory skin conditions section in this chapter.

 The retinoid alitretinoin has been shown to produce a clinical response in severe hand eczema unresponsive to treatment with potent topical steroids.
 Due to its teratogenic potential, alitretinoin must not be given to pregnant women and if using to treat women of childbearing potential there should be strict measures in place to ensure that pregnancy does not occur.
 Alitretinoin should not be prescribed if a patient's eczema can be adequately controlled with standard measures, including skin protection, avoidance of allergens and irritants, and treatment with potent topical steroids.
 Alitretinoin can affect serum lipid profiles and liver function and appropriate monitoring is required.